Health mobile app shines for its performance & design

 On the UX side, we conducted activities such as risk matrices, demographics, journey mapping, sitemaps, user testing, and user-story mapping.
 These provided some of the initial research groundwork to understand the business context and objectives, as well as feedback for assessing hypotheses related not just to the app itself, but the whole user journey throughout the program.

-Company expands its outreach with reduced development cost and time to market
+Reduced development cost and time to market

 In the following months, the team relied on Agile practices and online tools such as Zeplin, Slack and Trello to organize and facilitate communication and progress.
 The app was released in June 2018, a Xamarin product that has already generated great user feedback; most notably about its ease of use and high performance.
 By outsourcing, the client was able to shorten the development cycle and achieve an even better product that costs 20% less of what it would have if developed in the US.